» Use Cases

 At a certain organizational size, it becomes very challenging for a centralized operations team to manage a large and growing infrastructure.
 Instead it becomes more attractive to make "self-serve" infrastructure, allowing product teams to manage their own infrastructure using tooling provided by the central operations team.

-Using Terraform, the knowledge of how to build and scale a service can be codified in a configuration.
-Terraform configurations can be shared within an organization enabling customer teams to use the configuration as a black box and use Terraform as a tool to manage their services.
+You can use Terraform configuration to codify the knowledge of how to build and scale a service.
+You can then share these configurations throughout your organization, enabling customer teams to use Terraform to manage their services.

 » Software Demos